sinemccoban/EEE311-Intro-to-Machine-Learning/README.md

 **Project Overview**

-Welcome to the "Clothing Item Recognition with Machine Learning" project!
 In this project, we aim to develop a machine learning model that can automatically identify and label clothing items worn by a person in an image.
 With the rapid growth of e-commerce and fashion-related applications, the ability to recognize and classify clothing items from images has become increasingly valuable.

 **Motivation**